catalyst/docs-cd/README.md

 ---------------

 docs-publish.sh is a simple script that publishes the latest successful build of the documentation to its corresponding apache vHost.
-It does that by updating a symlink that points to the latest version of the docs.
+It does this by creating an apache vHost config file and updating a symlink that points to the latest version of the docs.

+Since this script touches /etc/apache2 and reload the apache config, it must be run as root.

 docs-run.sh
 -----------